Have you ever spent hours staring at your computer screen, trying to center a <div>

 </div>

-Using the flex property
+HTMLUsing the flex

 <div style="display: flex; justify-content: center; align-items: center;">